diballesteros/blog-posts/step-by-step-guide-on-building-a-custom-react-hook-in-typescript.md

+---
+title: Step by Step guide on building a custom React hook in Typescript
+date: 2022-03-06
+description: A step-by-step guide on how to effectively create a custom React hook using Typescript.
+In this example, we go over how to create a useToggle hook.
+categories:
+    - react
+    - typescript
+---

 ## Step by Step guide on building a custom React hook in Typescript

 According to the results of the annual survey of the [State of Javascript](https://relatablecode.com/important-takeaways-from-the-state-of-javascript/), it doesn’t seem like React nor Typescript is going anywhere anytime soon so it’s worth taking some time and learning how they work!